MkuuWaUjinga/Self-Supervised-Learning-for-Tracktor/README.md

-ADL4CV project (IN-2364) with @CHeckingV.
+## ADL4CV project (IN-2364) with @CHeckingV
 Improving Tracktor by self-supervised fine-tuning of the object detector's heads to each tracked person.
 Consult the [report](https://github.com/MkuuWaUjinga/Self-Supervised-Learning-for-Tracktor/blob/master/report.pdf) for details.

 ## Experiments with fine-tuning